interact-rs/interact/README.md

 * Provide Rust-like expressions to explore from the root nodes, e.g. `node.some_map["value"].field.sub_field`.
 * Full auto-complete and completion hints for type names, field names, enum names, function names, and punctuation.
 * Modify the state from the prompt: at places where mutable access is possible in compile time, you can assign to fields of inner structs in run-time via appending `= <value>`.
-* It is possible to call function methods that were linked in using special `interact` attributes.
+* It is possible to call method functions that were linked in using special `interact` attributes.
 * State prints have an adjustable limit - if the state is too big it can be automatically capped so your terminal is not overwhelmed.
 * Reference cycles (via `Rc` or otherwise) are handled gracefully in reflected values - a unique number is printed at the all the common sites: the first encounter and the repeats.
-* Data indirection is supported - for example Actix's `Addr<T>` can be traversed into, exposing the full server state (an example for this is shown).
+* Data indirection is supported - for example Actix's `Addr<T>` can be traversed into, exposing the full server state (see the [example in the book](https://interact-rs.github.io/interact/book/examples/actix.html)).

 ## Interact mini-example with a recorded demo